DoctorOla/world_suicide_with_tableau/README.md

 <!-- ACKNOWLEDGMENTS -->
 ## Acknowledgments

-I would like to acknowledge all my colleague, my coach who is also my mentor.
-I would like to say a big thank you to plural code for the opportunity and the platform.
+I would like to acknowledge all my colleagues from plura code academy, my coach (Abdulkudus Abogun) who is also my mentor.
+I would like to say a big thank you to plural code for the opportunity and the platform to build a community I can really on.

 * [Choose an Open Source License](https://choosealicense.com)